 Prince Eric’s English sheepdog in “The Little Mermaid” is named Max.

 He is very attached to both Prince Eric and Ariel, and he does his best to keep them from any evil.

 Max means “the greatest”, and it’s derived from the Latin name Maximilian.
-It’s a powerful and simple name many parents go for.
+It’s one of the most powerful and simple male Disney names many parents go for.